|

 and reaping.
 She preached the Messiah to the men in Sychar, and look

-what happened next: 39 And
+what happened next:

 from that city many believed in him, of the Samaritans, because of the